jonas-jhz/jonas-jhz/README.md

 ```
 # Hi everyone! 👋

-# I'm a Data Assistant at Deloitte and I study Computer Science at UNICAP.
+# I'm a Data Assistant and I study Computer Science at UNICAP.
 # Currently, i'm working on some full-stack and Arduino projects, and I really enjoy Linux and Python scripting.

 # Feel free to explore my profile!